vedantchandra/wdtools/docs/install.rst

    import wdtools

 Note that you want to add the *parent* directory (GitHub repository) to the path, so that Python can import the ``wdtools`` package contained within it.
 And you're done!
-Again, if you have any trouble with installation don't hesitate to `raise a new issue <https://github.com/vedantchandra/wdtools/issues>`_.
+If you have any trouble with installation don't hesitate to `raise a new issue <https://github.com/vedantchandra/wdtools/issues>`_.